kmlawson/global-times-plural-places-mo5151/seminars.md

 Brad Gregory, ‘Is Small Beautiful?
 Micro-history and the History of Everyday Life’, *History and Theory* 1/38 (1999), 100-110

 David Igler, “Commentary: Re-Orienting Asian American History through Transnational and International Scales.” *Pacific Historical Review* 76, no. 4 (November 1, 2007): 611–14.

 Pieter Judson, *Guardians of the Nation.
 Activists on the Language Frontiers of Imperial Austria* (Cambridge Mass: Harvard University Press, 2006), ch.
 1 and 7.

 Jill Lepore, ‘Historians Who Love Too Much: Reflections on Microhistory and Biography. *The Journal of American History*, 88(1) 2001, 129-144

 Giovanni Levi, ‘On Microhistory’, Peter Burke (ed), *New Perspectives on Historical Writing* (Cambridge: Cambridge University Press 1991), 93-113

 Alf Lüdtke ‘Introduction’ in A. Lüdtke (ed), *The History of Everyday Life Reconstructing Historical Experiences and Ways of Life* (Princeton: Princeton University Press 1995)

 Sigurdur Gylfi Magnússon, “‘The Singularization of History’: Social History and Microhistory within the Postmodern State of Knowledge,” *Journal of Social History* 36, no. 3 (Spring 2003): 701-735 (online)

 Edward Muir, Guido Ruggiero (eds), *Microhistory and the Lost Peoples of Europe* (Baltimore, Md: Johns Hopkins University Press, 1991), Introduction and ch.
 1

 Jacques Revel, ‘Microanalysis and the Construction of the Social’, in Lynn Hunt, Jacques Revel (eds), *Histories.
 French Constructions of the Past* (New York: New York Press, 1995), 492-502.

 Streets-Salter, Heather.
 “The Local Was Global: The Singapore Mutiny of 1915.” *Journal of World History* 24, no. 3 (2013): 539–76.

 Jonathan H. Turner, ‘A New Approach for Theoretically Integrating Micro and Macro Analysis’ in: Craig Calhoun et al (eds), *The Sage Handbook of Sociology* (London: Sage Publications), 405-422

+Struck, Bernhard, Kate Ferris, Jacques Revel, ‘Introduction.
+Space and Scale in Transnational History’, in *International History Review* Dec 2011 33.4 573-584.

 * No meeting in week 6, which is Independent Learning Week - please begin research on your empirical essay

 ## Week 7 - Transnational Lives - Bernhard

 *Key Reading (entire monograph)*